Last updated on December 29th, 2023

 Hot Springs City Bus

-While Hot Springs National Park doesn’t have an official park shuttle, there is a public city bus in Hot Springs that you can take to get around different parts of the city, including the park.
+While Hot Springs National Park doesn’t have an official park shuttle, there is a public city bus in Hot Springs.
+You can take that to get around different parts of the city, including the park.
 You can see the full schedule, rates, and routes here.

 Hot Springs Trolley

 Looking for a way to see the park and learn some history?
 Take a trolley tour!
-These tours last 1 hour and 20 minutes and cost $18 for adults, $17 for seniors and military, $3 for kids aged 3-17 (as long as there is a paying parent), and free for children 3 and under.
+These tours last 1 hour and 20 minutes and cost $21 for adults (13+), $7 for kids aged 3-12 (as long as there is a paying parent), and free for children 3 and under.
 You will get to see historic homes, learn about the park, and also get a mini water jug to fill up with the spring water!

 Where to Stay in Hot Springs National Park